Why I Started Turbo Systems

-When Melinda, the multi-talented Head of Marketing at Turbo Systems, (t)asked me to write this, I gave myself a few goals:
+When I was (t)asked to write this, I gave myself a few goals:

 Overcome my irrational dislike of blogging (or blahgging as I like to call it)